davidcaron/pclpy/README.md

 `pip install pclpy`

-When pip install the project, `pclpy_dependencies` is installed as a requirement.
+When pip installs the project, `pclpy_dependencies` is installed as a requirement.
 This small project contains only the PCL Windows dlls required.

 ## Features